 As part of the Mass General Brigham Medicare ACO, your provider may be participating in this program, including providers affiliated with Brigham and Women's Hospital, Massachusetts General Hospital (including Nantucket Cottage Hospital and Martha’s Vineyard Hospital), Newton-Wellesley Hospital, Salem Hospital, Cooley Dickinson Hospital, Emerson Hospital, Pentucket Medical Associates, Milford Regional Physicians Group, Wentworth-Douglass Hospital, and Charles River Medical Associates.

-Mass General Brigham MassHealth ACO is a health plan for MassHealth members offered by Mass General Brigham.
+Mass General Brigham MassHealth ACO is a health plan for MassHealth members offered by Mass General Brigham and Mass General Brigham Health Plan.
 It is an Accountable Care Organization or “ACO.”
 An ACO is a team of doctors, nurses, and other providers who work together to provide coordinated, high-quality care for members.
 The Mass General Brigham MassHealth ACO offers the same benefits as MassHealth (the Massachusetts Medicaid program).